-Written examinations are held at the beginning of the summer term for first and second year modules and at the end of the Autumn and Spring terms for third year modules.
+Written examinations are held at the beginning of the summer term for first and second year modules and at the end of the Autumn and Spring terms for third and fourth year modules.

-The weighting of coursework varies among modules, with the normal weighting being 20% of each taught module in year 3.
+The weighting of coursework varies among modules, with the normal weighting being 20% of each taught module in years 3 and 4.
 The various assessments allow you to demonstrate that you have met the intended learning outcomes for each module and these collectively contribute towards your achievement of the programme learning outcomes, detailed above.